Film Music Review

 John Morgan, film composer and film score restorer

-Praise from a longtime film music fan:
+Praise from a longtime film music fan

 "Your book is a masterpiece.
 I found something new on almost every page!" -- Howard L

-This is now the longest-running awards for film music recordings and many of them are listed in this book.
+These awards have been the longest-running awards for "Excellence" in film music recordings and many of them are listed in A GUIDE TO FILM MUSIC.

 Other autograph illustrations in the book include: Bernard Herrmann, Alex North, Miklos Rozsa, Max Steiner, Dimitri Tiomkin.
 John Williams.